kevinash/ai-in-sports/README.md

 Please, use these supplemental materials and code for the video course [AI in Sports with Python](http://ai-learning.vhx.tv).

-[Complete list of videos](https://ai-learning.vhx.tv/products/ai-in-sports-with-python), you can also navigate to indivi
+[Complete list of videos](https://ai-learning.vhx.tv/products/ai-in-sports-with-python), you can also navigate to individual videos and notebooks below.

-For so It is recommended that your kernel environment is set to Python 3.6.
+For notebooks, it is recommended that your kernel environment is set to Python 3.
 Check [requirements.txt](requirements.txt) for dependencies.

  [VIDEO COURSE EPISODES](http://ai-learning.vhx.tv)